openpatch/hyperbook/website/en/book/elements/excalidraw.md

 whiteboard and all editor options.
 You can edit your whiteboard here and just hit save.
 The Excalidraw will be saved at the place which you have defined.

-The Excalidraw element accepts three arguments:
+The Excalidraw element accepts these arguments:

 - **file**: A path to an Excalidraw file, if it does not exists it will be created, when using the editor in development mode.
 - **aspectRatio**: To keep your Excalidraw nice on every device you need to provide an aspect-ratio, e.g.: "16/9", "4/3", "1/1".